Hydroxocobalamin Injection (B12)

 -

-Contraindications: Hydroxocobalamin should not be administered to patients with known hypersensitivity to hydroxocobalamin, cobalt, or any component of the formulation [3].
+Contraindications: Do not administer to patients with known hypersensitivity to hydroxocobalamin, another vitamin B12 preparation, cobalt, benzyl alcohol, or any component of the formulation [1].

 -